openwisp/openwisp-firmware-upgrader/README.rst

 | **default**: | ``False`` |
 +--------------+-----------+

-Indicates whether the API for Firmward Upgrader is enabled or not.
+Indicates whether the API for Firmware Upgrader is enabled or not.

 Installing for development
 --------------------------